Depaul UK is a youth homelessness charity which supports young people aged 16-25 years old, who are homeless and at risk.

 We believe that everyone should have a stake in their community and a place to call home.

 The project offers a high level of support and has 24 hour staff.
 Residents are mostly between 18 to 25 years old.

-In her own words, here's Frankie's Story:
+In her own words, here's Frankie's story:

-After six weeks, I was moved to Depaul house in West London.
-The place had a good atmosphere and the staff were friendly.
+"After six weeks, I was referred to Depaul.
+I moved into one of their houses in West London.
+I didn’t know anyone so kept to myself at first, but the house had a good atmosphere and the staff were really friendly.
 They made me laugh and feel welcome.

-I was assigned a Depaul progression coach.
-She helped me talk things over and address feelings of anxiety and depression.
+"I was assigned a Depaul progression coach.
+I often go over problems in my head so she helped me with this a lot.
+We talk things over and address feelings of anxiety and depression.

-I‘ve been with Depaul since 2016, so over a year and a half.
+"I‘ve been with Depaul since 2016, so over a year and a half now.
 At Depaul I feel more settled.
-I am happier more often.
+I am happier more often than before.

 I’ve always been interested in theatre and youth work.
 I use to volunteer in the theatre at college and help out backstage with props.
 I also helped other students with work through the learning and support department.
 I’d be interested in starting a career in these areas or with animals, because I love animals."

 Depaul UK relies on our wonderful supporters to help us to provide safe accommodation and long term support, to young people like Frankie.